Should you rely only on a criminal database search?

 Despite the fact that nationwide criminal databases are often an effective background screening strategy, employers must be aware of the constraints and legal vulnerability related to utilizing them.
-In the event that the employer does not recognize the pitfalls, they might possibly end up in court wishing they would have invested an additional $18.00 for a county court criminal search.
+In the event that the employer does not recognize the pitfalls, they might possibly end up in court wishing they would have invested in a county court criminal search.

 Database criminal records are data-mined from a wide array of sources consisting of state criminal records repositories, department of corrections and criminal county courts that produce data files in raw format.
 By simply spreading a substantially broader coverage as compared to a county court search, a nationwide criminal database might possibly detect records in other counties or states that would otherwise not be found at the selected county criminal court search where subject predominantly resided for the past seven years.

-The truth is, it can be extensively debated that the employer’s lack of turning over every stone by using a preliminary criminal search on a database establishes an inability to incorporate due diligence due to the fact that criminal databases are available online through background check companies for a nominal search fee.
+The truth is, it can be extensively debated that the employer’s lack of turning over every stone by using a preliminary criminal search on a database establishes an inability to incorporate due diligence due to the fact that criminal databases are not 100% accurate.

 Case in point

 A recent hire commits a violent crime at the workplace.
 The employer made a decision to only search county courts where the subject resided for the past 10 years feeling confident that they are acting in compliance with FCRA guidelines.
 It just so happens that a serious criminal record was filed in another county or state that would have been easily found for $20.00 on a nationwide criminal database search — the employer is now staring at a negligent hiring lawsuit where there have recently been multi-million dollar settlements.